ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 from network to network controller or analytics and then reported to upper layer system (e.g., the alarm handler within the OSS).

-Similarly, the incident are reported from the network to the network controller or analytics and then reported to the upper layer system (e.g., incident handler within the OSS).
-Upper layer system may store these incident and provide the information for fault analysis (e.g., deeper analysis based on incident).
+Similarly, the network incident are reported from the network to the network controller or analytics and then reported to the upper layer system (e.g., incident handler within the OSS).
+Upper layer system may store these network incidents and provide the information for fault analysis (e.g., deeper analysis based on network incident).

-Different from alarm management, incident process  within the controller provides not only incident reporting but also diagnosis and resolution functions, it's possible to support self-healing and may be helpful for single-domain closed-loop control.
+Different from alarm management, incident process within the controller provides not only network incident reporting but also diagnosis and resolution functions, it's possible to support self-healing and may be helpful for single-domain closed-loop control.